MCT-master/mct-master.github.io/_posts/2021-11-15-alenacl-video-latency-clarifications.md

 author: Alena Clim
 image: /assets/image/2021_11_15_alena_test_latency.png
 keywords: video-latency, streaming, codec, protocol, encoder, decoder
-excerpt: "This blogpost is made after the video lecture on the same topic and it includes a definition of video latency and other related key concepts, as well as concrete examples from the MCT portals.
-The aim is to explain and clarify concepts and processes rather than introduce new ideas or recommendations.
-Audio latency or the problem of audio-video synchronization is not discussed here."
+excerpt: "This blogpost is made after the video lecture on the same topic and it includes a definition of video latency and other related key concepts, as well as concrete examples from the MCT portals."
 ---

 ### Introducing Video Latency

+The aim of this blogpost is to explain and clarify concepts and processes rather than introduce new ideas or recommendations.
+Audio latency or the problem of audio-video synchronization is not discussed here.

 Let’s start with the beginning. __Video Latency__ is the difference between the time of capturing and that of displaying whatever video was captured.